 There is some variation between the types and styles of resistance bands that you’ll need to know before making a purchase.
 If you’re unsure of where to start, you’ve come to the right place.

 Below, you’ll find a shopping guide to help you narrow down what kind of resistance bands would be right for you.
-When you’re done reading, don’t forget to check out our top five resistance band picks at the top of this page.
+When you’re done reading, don’t forget to check out our top resistance band picks.

 Perhaps you’re unsure if a new set of resistance bands would offer the types of benefits you desire.
 Here are just a few reasons why an exerciser might like to own a set of resistance bands.

 Resistance bands require coordination to hold them steady.
 They access the small support muscles that are often neglected in traditional weight training.

 Whether you use a lighter resistance band or change the position of the band, you can easily get a workout that is hard enough to challenge your muscles without damaging them.